The communication power of indefinite causal order: Results

-The resource theory where the free resources are replacement channels and the free operations are the signaling-non-generating supermaps will be called the ``resource theory of signaling.''
 With the set of free operations in place, we are now in position to rigorously analyze the role of indefinite causal order.
-To this purpose, we define three subsets of the set of free operations , ordered by mutual inclusion.
-The smallest set is the set of free supermaps that can be achieved by placing the $N$ input channels in parallel inside a quantum circuit~\cite{chiribella2008quantum}.
-The second set is the set of free supermaps that can be achieved by placing the $N$ input channel inside a quantum circuit in a fixed, pre-assigned order.
+For this purpose, we define three subsets of the set of free operations, ordered by mutual inclusion.
+The smallest set is the set of free supermaps that can be achieved by placing the $N$ input channels in parallel inside a quantum circuit~\cite{chiribella2008transforming}.
+The second set is the set of free supermaps that can be achieved by placing the $N$ input channels inside a quantum circuit in a fixed, pre-assigned order.
 These supermaps are known as quantum combs~\cite{chiribella2008quantum,chiribella2009theoretical}.
-The third set is the set of free supermaps that can be achieved by placing the $N$ input channels inside a quantum circuit, in an order that is definite but possibly dynamically determined at subsequent steps of the circuit.
-These supermaps correspond to quantum circuits with classical control~\cite{oreshkov2016causal,wechs2021quantum}, and represent the most general class of operations with definite causal order.
-In the following, the sets of free supermaps with parallel placement, fixed-order placement, and definite (dynamical) order placement will be denoted by ${\bf FreePar}$, ${\bf FreeFix}$, and ${\bf FreeDef}$, respectively.
-One has the (generally strict) inclusions ${\bf FreePar} \subseteq {\bf FreeFix} \subseteq {\bf FreeDef} \subseteq {\bf Free}$, where ${\bf Free}$ denotes the set of general supermaps that are free in our resource theory.
-Free supermaps that are in ${\bf Free}$ but not in ${\bf FreeDef}$ are free operations with indefinite causal order.
-In the following, we will show that using general free operations with indefinite causal order offers an advantage in one of the most fundamental communication tasks: the transmission of bits from a sender to a receiver.
+The third set is the largest set of free supermaps that can be achieved with a definite causal order.
+These supermaps, often called ``causally separable'' supermaps~\cite{oreshkov2016causal,wechs2019on}, do not require the order to be fixed {\em a priori}, but rather allow for it to be dynamically determined at subsequent steps of a quantum circuit.
+In the following, the sets of free supermaps with parallel placement, fixed-order placement, and definite (possibly dynamical) order placement will be denoted by ${\bf FreePar}$, ${\bf FreeFix}$, and ${\bf FreeDef}$, respectively.
+A characterization of these sets of supermaps is provided in Supplementary Note~\ref{supp_sec:causal_order}.
+Notice that one has the (generally strict) inclusions ${\bf FreePar} \subset {\bf FreeFix} \subset {\bf FreeDef} \subset {\bf Free}$, where ${\bf Free}$ denotes the set of all supermaps that are free in our resource theory.
+Supermaps that are in ${\bf Free}$ but not in ${\bf FreeDef}$ are free operations with indefinite causal order.
+In the following, we will show that using free operations with indefinite causal order offers an advantage in one of the most fundamental communication tasks: the transmission of bits from a sender to a receiver.